bdickason/bdickason.com/index.md

 ---
 title: 'Build Great Products'
 name: 'home'
-description: From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.
-Simple improvements you can make to improve your day-to-day PM life.
+description: "From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.
+Simple improvements you can make to improve your day-to-day PM life."
 thumbnail: /static/me.jpg
 layout: layouts/base.njk
 ---